Joymarparedes/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration](https://youtu.be/MHsI8hJmggI?si=Bz5NU-UYku6lBRbx)

 <h2>Description</h2>
-In this project an Active Directory home lab Enviroment is created using Oracle Virtual Box.
+In this project an Active Directory home lab Environment is created using Oracle Virtual Box.
 Configuring and running this lab helped me develop an understanding of how active directory and windows networking works.
 <br />